SystmOne Record Sharing

 Did you know we now offer the following online services: repeat prescriptions, online appointment requesting, access to summary care record (eg repeat meds, allergies and adverse reactions).
 You need to register with us in person for an online account to access this information.
 You will need to bring along some photographic ID.

-As of 3rd December 2015 The Cornwall Road Medical Practice has become the first GP Practice in West Dorset to be recognised as a "Dementia Friendly GP Practice".
+As of 3rd December 2015 we became the first GP Practice in West Dorset to be recognised as a "Dementia Friendly GP Practice".

 Proposals for the future of Dorset’s acute hospitals